What is the Golden Rule of Cooking Carbonara?

 Regional Variations of Carbonara: A Taste of Italy

-Different regions in Italy have their own takes on carbonara.
+Different regions in Italy have their takes on carbonara.
 Here are a few examples:

 • Roman Carbonara: The classic version uses guanciale and Pecorino Romano cheese.